zuozhenggh/learning-library/data-management-library/odi/odi12c-data-quality-control/odi12c-data-quality-control.md

 With Oracle Data Integrator, you can enhance the quality of your data by defining and checking additional constraints, without declaring them directly in your servers.
 This procedure is called **Static Control** since it allows you to perform checks directly on existing, *static*, data.

 **Flow Control**
 The information systems targeted by transformation and integration processes often implement their own declarative rules.
-The **Flow Control** function is used to verify an application\'s incoming data according to these constraints before loading the data into these targets.
+The **Flow Control** function is used to verify an application's incoming data according to these constraints before loading the data into these targets.
 The flow control procedure is detailed in the *Mapping* lab.

 **Benefits**

 The main advantages of performing data integrity checks are the following:

   * *Increased productivity* by using the target database for its entire life cycle.
-Business rule violations in the data slow down application programming throughout the target database\'s life-cycle.
+Business rule violations in the data slow down application programming throughout the target database's life-cycle.
 Cleaning the transferred data can therefore reduce application programming time.
-  * *Validation of the target database\'s model*.
+  * *Validation of the target database's model*.
 The rule violations detected do not always imply insufficient source data integrity.
 They may reveal a degree of incompleteness in the target model.
 Migrating the data before an application is rewritten makes it possible to validate a new data model while providing a test database in line with reality.
   * *Improved quality of service* for the end-users.
 Ensuring data integrity is not always a simple task.
 Indeed, it requires that any data violating declarative rules must be isolated and recycled.
 This implies the development of complex programming, in particular when the target database incorporates a mechanism for verifying integrity constraints.
 In terms of operational constraints, it is most efficient to implement a method for correcting erroneous data (on the source, target, or recycled flows) and then to reuse this method throughout the enterprise.

 **SRC\_CUSTOMER Control Example**